elgeeko1/elgeeko1-roon-server-ansible/README.md

 # Ansible role for roon-server-docker
 This role deploys the Docker image [elgeeko/roon-server](https://hub.docker.com/repository/docker/elgeeko/roon-server) to a host and configures it to run at startup.
+An optional Samba server configures samba shares for music and for Roon backup.

 # Requirements
 Provisioning host: